OUR GROWTH STRATEGY

 In addition, Opteon™ 1100 contains no chlorine-like foam blowing agents, which means it has no ozone depletion potential.

-In addition to reducing CO2 emissions, Opteon™ 1100 enables better thermal performance, so builders can achieve a higher insulating effectiveness (R-value) or use a thinner layer of sprayed insulation.
-It’s nonflammable and tightly seals, potentially eliminating the need for a separate vapor barrier.
+In addition to reducing CO2 emissions, Opteon™ 1100 enables better thermal performance in foam insulation for the life of the structure.
+This lets builders achieve a higher insulating effectiveness (R-value) or use a thinner layer of sprayed insulation.
+It’s nonflammable and it seals tightly, potentially eliminating the need for a separate vapor barrier.
 This makes it an ideal solution for wall sheathing, roofing, and appliance foams.

 More stable chemistry gives polyurethane spray foam insulation made with Opteon™ a longer shelf life, providing contractors more flexibility and reducing waste.

-Stability also allows spray foam made with Opteon™ 1100 to work with the metals, plastics, and elastomers in existing equipment, according to preliminary laboratory testing.
-So you can switch insulation without changing equipment.
+Stability also allows spray foam made with Opteon™ 1100 to work with the metals, plastics, and elastomers in existing equipment, according to laboratory testing.
+It is an optimal drop-in substitution, so you can switch insulation without changing equipment.

 “We’re expanding capacity as more and more customers transition their systems to our low GWP solutions.
-New and improved HFO technologies like Opteon™ 1100 are at the core of our customers’ needs across various industries, and we are proud to be able to bring these breakthrough products to the market,” says Paul Kirsch, President of Chemours Fluoroproducts.
+Improved HFO technologies like Opteon™ 1100 are at the core of our customers’ needs across various industries, and we are proud to be able to bring these breakthrough products to the market,” says Paul Kirsch, President of Chemours Fluoroproducts.